-Direct delivery means the UFRA provides everything for the course including instructors, props, equipment, books, etc. A supported delivery means that UFRA provides all of the props, equipment, books if needed and other related materials, but the participating department or departments provide the instructors.
-In the direct delivery there is also a rigid schedule set up at the beginning of the course so arrangements can be made for instructors to be at class on specific dates and specific times.
+Direct delivery means the UFRA provides everything for the core course including instructors, props, equipment, books, etc. A supported delivery means that UFRA provides all of the props, equipment, books if needed and other related materials, but the participating department or departments provide the instructors.
+In the direct delivery there is also a schedule set up at the beginning of the course so arrangements can be made for instructors to be at class on specific dates and specific times.
 The supported delivery has the flexibility to negotiate and move some of the training dates and times to accommodate the needs of the department(s) and their members.
 Some props are only allowed to be used for Direct Deliveries.
 Those props include the Mobile Command Training Center, the Live Fire (Flashover and FAST) prop, the Extrication prop, and the Hazardous Materials Technician prop.

 2. Why does UFRA require a minimum of 12 students in order to facilitate a training class?

 This relates specifically to being fiscally responsible to all members of the Utah fire service with the training funds that are available.
 Departments who serve a community of 10,000 or less are only required to have a minimum of 8 students.
 Obviously, we can train more firefighters all around the state if we are frugal and judicious with the training dollars that we are allotted to use with core courses.

 3. Does the training really reflect the demographics of Utah’s Fire Service?

 Is UFRA actually balancing the training between volunteer and career departments?
 Historically, the average participation by departments for training courses and prop usage have been 65-70% to volunteer departments and 30-35% to career departments.
 This may fluctuate from year to year, but the average has remained fairly consistent for for the past 10 years.